-The objective of this paper is to describe the data sources and methods used to develop preliminary, seasonal catch and size composition time series of the U.S. and Mexico albacore surface fleet in the north Pacific Ocean, in preparation for the 2020 stock assessment.
-Similar to the 2017 assessment, in order to simplify model structure, it is proposed that albacore landings from all U.S. gears, except handline and longline, and all Mexico gears be combined as part of the Eastern Pacific Ocean (EPO) surface fleet.
+The objective of this paper is to describe the data sources and methods used to develop preliminary, seasonal catch and size composition time series of the U.S. and Mexico albacore surface fleet in the north Pacific Ocean, in preparation for the 2023 stock assessment.
+The approach for this paper is the same as for the 2020 assessment.
+In order to simplify model structure, it is proposed that albacore landings from all U.S. gears, except handline and longline, and all Mexico gears be combined as part of the Eastern Pacific Ocean (EPO) surface fleet.
 Three main sources of data were used: 1) annual landings of albacore tuna in metric tons by gear in the north Pacific Ocean reported to the ISC by the U.S. and Mexico; 2) catch-effort information from U.S. fishermen logbooks; and 3) size composition (fork length) information from a U.S. port sampling program.
-Size composition data in 1 cm bins were first matched to logbooks to obtain average fishing location for specific vesseltrips, and subsequently aggregated into area/month/year strata.
+Size composition data in 1 cm bins were first matched to logbooks to obtain average fishing location for specific vessel-trips, and subsequently aggregated into area/month/year strata.
 Strata with <3 sampled trips were discarded because large spikes were evident in preliminary size compositions.
 Size compositions from these strata were combined into seasonal size compositions by performing a weighted average of the size compositions of all strata by year and season.
 Strata weights were calculated as the relative proportion of albacore catch in each stratum within each season and year, using the albacore catch in number recorded in the abovementioned logbook program.
 Similarly, the input sample size for the size composition data was considered to be the weighted average of the number of trips of all strata by year and season.
 The catch in a season was calculated by multiplying the estimated proportion of catch in weight for that season with the total annual catch of the U.S. and Mexico surface fishery for the year.
-For the 2017 assessment, size information from a specific vessel-trip were matched to the average fishing location for the corresponding vessel during the same month.
-For this study, an improved algorithm was developed to match size information from a specific vessel-trip to the corresponding vessel-trip in the logbook database.
-However, the resulting size compositions from both algorithms were largely similar.
+For the 2020 assessment, an algorithm was developed to match size information from a specific vessel-trip to the corresponding vessel-trip in the logbook database.
+The same algorithm was used in this study.
 The difficulty in matching the port sampling data with the logbook data resulted in the size composition time series starting only in 1977, and predominantly in Season 3.
-The initial input sample sizes ranged from 3 to 217.3, with an average of 37.7.
-It is recommended that the ALBWG use the catch and size composition time series described in this working paper for the 2020 stock assessment of north Pacific albacore tuna.
+The initial input sample sizes ranged from 3 to 217.3, with an average of 40.3.
+It is recommended that the ALBWG use the catch and size composition time series described in this working paper for the 2023 stock assessment of north Pacific albacore tuna.
 In addition, it is recommended that the ALBWG rescale the initial input sample size of the size composition data of this and other fleets in the assessment (i.e., reweighting the size composition data) and set a minimum input sample size, before fitting the size compositions in the assessment model.
-Finally, it is also recommended that the seasonal Canadian albacore catches be combined with the U.S. and Mexico surface fishery for the 2020 assessment.
+Finally, it is also recommended that the seasonal Canadian albacore catches be combined with the U.S. and Mexico surface fishery for the 2023 assessment.